HFA Loan Guide 2021 | What is an HFA loan? Who qualifies?

 HFA stands for Housing Finance Agency or Authority.
 It refers to your state’s agency that provides advice — and sometimes financial assistance — to homebuyers.

-Via the HFA loan program, qualified buyers might be in line for a 3-percent-down mortgage ad even down payment assistance.
+Via the HFA loan program, qualified buyers might be in line for a 3-percent-down mortgage and even down payment assistance.

 In this article (Skip to…)